elemenohpi/EuroGP-SGP/README.md

 # EuroGP-SGP
 Spatial Genetic Programming (SGP) in Python.
+SGP is a variation of Gentic Programming which evolves spatial properties of Linear Genetic Programming programs as a first-order component of the system.
+Although not fully tested, SGP is capable of encoding its outputs as Python programs.

 ----------------------------------